Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Full-Space Prediction Networks

 Starting with \elem{Li}{6}, we find that the overall convergence pattern is similar to the \elem{H}{2} training data except for the direction of convergence, since the E2 moment of \elem{Li}{6} is negative.
 As this is not represented in the training data, the sign of the evaluation samples, and with that the direction of convergence, is flipped before they are passed through the FSPNs.
 In \elem{Li}{6} we find very consistent predictions across all \cNmax.
 Though, they appear somewhat large in magnitude compared to the most converged sequence at $\aHO=\SI{1.8}{\fm}$.
 A similar picture emerges for \elem{Be}{7}, which exhibits a monotonously decreasing convergence pattern.
 Finally, for \elem{B}{8} and \elem{C}{12} we have a monotonously increasing convergence pattern that is akin to the training data at large \Nmax.
 Once more, find very consistent predictions, however, in the case of \elem{B}{8} they feature a deformed, almost bimodal distribution, which generally points at a mismatch of input data and training data.

 Overall, the results obtained with the FSPN approach are surprisingly good, considering the very limited training data, and demonstrate the predictive power and universal applicability of this method including excited states.
-However, in all cases the predictions show a tendency to overestimate the absolute values of the E2 moments.
-We have investigated this by training the radius ANNs presented in \cite{WoKno24} on a set of data that was reduced to \elem{H}{2} data only and found that this yields a small overestimation of the radii as well.
-We, therefore, expect the FSPNs to also slightly overestimate the E2 moments.

-Moreover, the FSPN approach is not applicable to other EM observables due to the complete lack of suitable training data from few-body systems.
+However, the FSPN approach is not applicable to other EM observables due to the complete lack of suitable training data from few-body systems.
 This limitation will remain until high-quality converged training data can be obtained for light p-shell nuclei, which is out of reach for now.
 Hence, we need to find an alternative approach in order to predict the full-space values of these observables.